Atlantix-EDA/CopperForge/README.md

 ### Usage:
 1. Open your PCB design in KiCad
-2. Launch KiForge and navigate to the BOM tab
+2. Launch CopperForge and navigate to the BOM tab
 3. Click "Connect" to establish live communication with KiCad
 4. View real-time component data with filtering and search capabilities
 5. Use coordinate data for pick-and-place machine programming